rojorojo/blockbomb/docs/features/play_friends.md

 - Accessibility announcements for score changes and game results
 - Privacy-compliant statistics collection

 Extend existing scoring and game over systems for competitive multiplayer.
+When complete return to play_friends.md and mark the requirements complete.
+Do not implement any other parts of the plan without my approval.
 ```

 Requirements: